sishii1214/sishii1214.github.io/ABOUTME.md

 #### Other (non-mathematical)

+---

+・ISHII (石井 in kanji) is a popular surname.
+Shun is also common, but the corresponding kanji "竣" is rarely used for names.
+This kanji roughly means "to construct something".

-I enjoy reading novels, hiking in mountains, taking pictures, playing [Splatoon 3](https://www.nintendo.com/jp/switch/av5ja/index.html) and making miso soup.
+・Other than mathematics, I enjoy reading novels, hiking in mountains, taking pictures and playing [Splatoon 3](https://www.nintendo.com/jp/switch/av5ja/index.html).